Hewlett-Packard-ESS/joi-generate/README.md

     ✓ should be able to generate an ip
     ✓ should be able to generate a hostname

+  Binary
+    ✓ should generate a binary buffer
+    ✓ should be able to specify a minimum length
+    ✓ should be able to specify a maximum length
+    ✓ should be able to specify a length
 ```

 ## Getting Started